collectivemedia/celos/README.md

 Combines multiple triggers and waits for all of them (logical AND).

+Returns true if the list of triggers is empty.

 #### Parameters

 * `triggers` -- any number of other triggers are passed as parameters